vitest-dev/vitest/docs/config/index.md

 })
 ```

-You can also extend Vite's options if needed:
+When using a separate `vitest.config.js`, you can also extend Vite's options from another config file if needed:

 ```ts
 import { mergeConfig } from 'vite'